 A business owners policy (BOP) is a bundled policy that includes both property and liability insurance.
 Check with specific insurance providers about what their particular BOP entails.
 Under a BOP, many business owners can add extra insurance coverage that exceeds the basic coverage of a commercial property policy.
 (And if you have employees, a BOP can also negotiate worker’s compensation insurance into the bundle.)

 What Does A Business Owners Policy Cover?

-All Business Owners Policies (BOP) have general liability insurance and commercial property insurance bundled into one policy.
-General liability coverage protects your business from the cost of a lawsuit due to accident or injury to someone’s person or property.
+All business owners policies (BOP) have general liability insurance and commercial property insurance bundled into one policy.
+General liability coverage protects your business from the cost of a lawsuit due to an accident or injury to someone’s person or property.
 Additionally, a BOP includes commercial property insurance which provides protection to your assets in the event of damage to your property.
 Most BOPs also include business income insurance or additional coverage against theft through crime insurance.
 (Each policy is different and most can be tailored to fit your business risks.)

 |Type of Insurance||What It Covers||Who It Is For|

 Protects your business from the threat of a lawsuit